w3f/PSPs/PSPs/psp-17.md

 ## Motivation for having a standard separate from ERC20

 Due to different nature of ink!'s the Token Standard should be have ink! specific rules and methods.
-Therefore different name - PSP-20.
+Therefore different name - PSP-17.

+Also, this standard proposal defines an extensive method list in the trait(interface).
+Unlike ERC20, it includes `increase_allowance` & `decrease_allowance`. and defines metadata fields as part of a separate trait.
+Another difference is that it has `PSP17Receiver` trait and `on_received` method is called at the end of transfer if the recipient is a contract.

 ## Specification

-The main motivation for this proposal is to have one **trait** that shares the same **trait naming** between all implementations, as naming of trait affects the identifiers of functions in this trait.
-The second motivation is to define an exhaustive method list in this trait.
-Unlike ERC20, we suggest including `increase_allowance` & `decrease_allowance` as a part of standard proposal and extract metadata fields to separate trait.
-Another suggestion is to have `PSP17Receiver` and call `on_received` method at the end of transfer if the recipient is a contract.
+1. Traits
+2. Types
+3. Events
+4. Errors

 ### Traits